Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 3.md

 Explain that according to his theory, incest would be allowed. explain why it does not have the same problems as the unconscious rape scenario.

+Refute about misformed children counterargument. can be refuted two ways,

+Perhaps we should normalise incest